-I am a student of Westminster Community Charter School...Buffalo's
+The Mission of Westminster Community Charter School:

 1992 M&T Bank's management identifies an opportunity to positively impact the community by investing in education.